totalspectrum/spin2cpp/doc/c.md

   struct person p = { .address.streetnum = 10 };
 ```
 will not work: the double levels of ".address.streetnum" will fail.

+#### Anonymous Structs and Unions

+Anonymous structs and unions (i.e. nested struct members without a name) are not supported.

+#### Variable sized arrays

+Variable sized arrays are not supported.

 ## Preprocessor